-After a while, I realized that most of these products contain exactly the same chemicals with very minor additions.
+After a while, I realized that most of these products contain the same chemicals with minor additions.
 I started using universal cleaners and didn’t notice any difference.

 Out of all the things I stopped buying as a minimalist, books were the hardest.

-This is by no means an excuse to read less.
-Quite the opposite in fact.
+The lack of paperbacks is by no means an excuse to read less.
+The contrary is the case.

-It’s a very basic, no-nonsense tablet but as a mobile library, it works wonders.
-While there are much better tablets on the market – high-end devices like the iPad or the Samsung GALAXY Tab S6 – the M10’s small size coupled to its affordability make it an excellent travel companion.
+It’s a basic, no-nonsense tablet, but as a mobile library, it works wonders.
+While there are much better tablets on the market – high-end devices like the iPad or the Samsung GALAXY Tab S6 – the M10’s small size coupled with its affordability make it an excellent travel companion.

 You notice a pattern here.
-Whether it’s kitchen gadgets, tech, or shoes, single-purpose items don’t fit well into a minimalist household.
-There are obviously exceptions when it comes to highly specific activities.
+Whether it’s kitchen gadgets, tech, or shoes, single-purpose items don’t fit into a minimalist household.
+There are naturally exceptions in the context of activities that require specialized gear.

-This is why multi-functional, discrete, and good-looking shoes are the way to go.
-Don’t buy shoes that only suit one specific outfit.
+That’s why multi-functional, discrete, and good-looking shoes are the way to go.
+Don’t buy shoes that only suit one outfit.
 The same goes for fancy colors.

 Water in plastic bottles

-This is why you should stop reacting to sales.
-By reacting I mean buying.
-Whilst it’s possible to get a favorable deal for something you truly need, the vast majority of on-sale purchases are spontaneous, not intentional.
+That’s why you should stop reacting to sales.
+By “reacting,” I mean buying.
+Yes, it’s possible to get a favorable deal for something you genuinely need.
+But the vast majority of on-sale purchases are spontaneous, not intentional.

 Consequently, the easiest way to fight a fictitious need is to avoid fabricated buying arguments – in essence – sales.